indra87g/cowboy-hub/README.md

 ## Game Rules

-- Cowboy and Outlaw take turns stepping to the left and right
+- Cowboy and Bandit take turns stepping to the left and right
 - Each step can generate a new point (maximum 6 points)
 - A bomb will appear randomly in the Cowboy's area
 - If the Cowboy is hit by a bomb, the Cowboy loses
-- If the Cowboy is aligned with the Outlaw, the Cowboy wins
+- If the Cowboy is aligned with the Bandit, the Cowboy wins

 ## Player History

 (History will be reset after 50 entries)

+- @indra87g (Cowboy) - Right
 - @indra87g (Cowboy) - Right
 - @indra87g (Penjahat) - Kanan
 - @Zaxerion (Koboy) - Kiri